CCPC Logo

 Visit Website

 Pennsylvania Department of Health This program provide assistance to advance policy development related to active transportation.
 Active transportation includes walking, biking, using a wheelchair, and accessing public transit.
 Eligible applicants include municipalities, Metropolitan and Rural Planning Organizations (MPOs/RPOs), and other governmental entities, like Counties, with the capacity to complete the proposed project and adopt the resulting plans.
-The application period is now closed.
-Oxford Borough is a 2022-2023 grantee for its Active Transportation Plan.
+This program typically opens once each year.

 Multimodal Transportation Fund